bustle/ember-restless/README.md

 * **isLoaded**: Record(s) have been retrieved
 * **isDirty**: The record has local changes that have not yet been stored
 * **isSaving**: Record is in the process of saving
-* **isError**: Record has been attempted to be saved, updated, or deleted but returned an error
+* **isError**: Record has been attempted to be saved, updated, or deleted but returned an error.
+Error messages are store in the **errors** property.

-Additionally, you can subscribe to events that are fired during the lifecycle
+You can subscribe to events that are fired during the lifecycle:

 * **didLoad**
 * **didCreate**